 - Approach “big reviewers” in your genre on sites like Amazon and ask them to review your book.
 What do you have to lose?

-- Host giveaways on your blog, author site and social media platforms to attract new readers ready to review.
+- Host giveaways on your blog, author site, and on social media platforms to attract new readers ready to review.

 What are the “rules” around book reviews?